 How to Participate:

 Using the 5-Peak Challenge Trail Map complete the challenge by hiking to the summit of all five peaks (on authorized trails only – no hopping over/crawling under fences or cutting switchbacks as a “shortcut”) in any order and within your own timeframe.
 This will provide you the opportunity to discover some of the less-visited areas of the park.
 After completing the 5-Peak Challenge, not only will you have seen San Diego from different perspectives, but you may also adopt a new favorite hiking trail along the way.
 Take your time, you do not have to complete the challenge in a day.

 * Hike to each summit and take a picture of yourself next to the sign at each summit – make sure you get at least part of the peak’s name in the photo.

-* Once you have “selfies” at all five summits, submit them via e-mail to firstname.lastname@example.org for verification.
+* Once you have “selfies” at all five summits, submit them via email to email@example.com for verification.
 Please be sure to include your FULL name (for your certificate) and allow at least 7 days for your submission to be processed by Ranger Staff and receive an email reply.
-If your dog completed the challenge with you, we can make a certificate with their name on it, but, we do NOT issue logo pins to canines (humans only) – sorry!
+If your dog completed the challenge with you, we can make a certificate with their name on it, but we do NOT issue logo pins to canines – humans only, sorry! 🙂

 * After you are notified, stop by the Visitor Center front desk between 10 a.m. and 4 p.m. to receive your official 5-Peak Challenge certificate and logo pin.
 Please be sure to let the staff at the front desk know you have already had your photos verified and that you are there to pick up your rewards.
 The Visitor Center is very busy at times, especially on weekends, so your patience is appreciated while waiting for assistance.